Hardcoreprawn/architecture/input/posts/principles/Interoperability.md

 ---
 Title: Interoperability
 Published: 15/04/2023
-Description: Imagine if every computer had different software and hardware that didn’t work with other computers.
+Lead: Imagine if every computer had different software and hardware that didn’t work with other computers.
 That would be rubbish...
 Tags:
   - Architectural Principles
   - Architecture